brittonlaroche/realm/inventoryDemo/README.md

 ## ![5](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/5b.png)  Host the HTML

  We will need to modify the files in the following directory.
-Replace the appId to "inventory-hhsot" your to your application id. realm/inventoryDemo/export/backOffice/hosting/files/
+The next few steps will be to replace the default appId __"inventory-hhsot"__ your to your new application id in many of the html files.
+Once we are finished we will need to upload them to the hosting directory.
+At the time of the writing of this readme, the hosting import does not work correctly and we need to reset hosting as well.

+realm/inventoryDemo/export/backOffice/hosting/files/

 ![Hosting 1](./img/hosting1.png)
 ![Hosting 2](./img/hosting1a.png)